 Não é de hoje que todos reconhecemos a importância de rever rotinas no âmbito jornalístico.
 A cada dia, novas competências são demandadas do profissional da área, face as mudanças tecnológicas.

 Com uma dica do Antonio Granado do Ponto Media, resolvi ler a indicação do artigo de Michael Anderson.
-Ele escreveu para o The Nieman Journalism Lab sobre as 10 novas rotinas do startup
+Ele escreveu para o The Nieman Journalism Lab sobre as 10 novas rotinas do startup.

 Startup é, na definição de Adriana Azevedo: